mjrmyke/GoSnippets/Encrypted-TCP-Proxy/README.md

 # Encrypted TCP Proxy
-Proxy Program to act as an intermediary between a server and client Client sends an encrypted request to the TCP connection of the proxy, and the proxy decrypts it, and forwards it to its desired destination.
+Proxy Program to act as an intermediary between a server and client.
+Client sends an encrypted request to the TCP connection of the proxy, and the proxy decrypts it, and forwards it to its desired destination.
 The proxy also receives unencrypted data from the destination and encrypts it, then ships it back to the original client